 Given an n-dimensional vector of gridded emissions x and the m-dimensional vector of observations y, both with normally distributed errors, the optimal emissions estimate x is obtained by minimizing a Bayesian cost function

-Jx=x-xATSA-1x-xA+y-FxTSO-1y-Fx,#1
+Jx=x-xATSA-1x-xA+y-Fx, βTSO-1y-Fx, β,#1

-where xA and SA are the prior emissions estimate and error covariance matrix, respectively, SO is the observational error covariance matrix, and F is the chemical transport model (CTM) that simulates observations as a function of emissions (Brasseur and Jacob, 2017).
-If the CTM is linear, then Fx=Kx+c where K=∂y/∂x is the Jacobian matrix and c is constant defined by the boundary condition so that FxA=KxA+c.
-If the boundary condition is optimized by the inversion and therefore included in x, the boundary condition is instead defined by K and c=0.
+where xA and SA are the prior emissions estimate and error covariance matrix, respectively, SO is the observational error covariance matrix, and F is the chemical transport model (CTM) that simulates observations as a function of emissions x and the vector of boundary conditions β (Brasseur and Jacob, 2017).
+If the CTM is linear, then Fx,β=Kx+cβ where K=∂y/∂x is the Jacobian matrix and cβ is a vector function defined by the boundary condition so that FxA, β=KxA+cβ.
+If the boundary condition is optimized by the inversion and therefore included in x, the boundary condition is instead defined by K and c(β)=0.
 In both cases, an analytical solution then exists for the cost function minimum that yields the optimal (posterior) emissions estimate x and its error covariance matrix S:

-x&=xA+Gy-KxA-c,#2S&=KTSO-1K+SA-1-1,#3
+x&=xA+Gy-KxA-c(β),#2S&=KTSO-1K+SA-1-1,#3

 where